 Session 4: Digital transformation: Unlocking true potential

 Digital has already revolutionized the way financial institutions of every shape and size conduct business, manage their operations and engage.
 No one is immune to the disruptive threats — and tremendous opportunities — available through digital.
-During this session, Marcie, Sara and Billy will unpack the organizational requirements, essential tooling and evolutionary client-first mindset that must be present for financial institutions to unlock the true potential of digital within their organizations.
+During this session, Marcie, Lisa and Billy will unpack the organizational requirements, essential tooling and evolutionary client-first mindset that must be present for financial institutions to unlock the true potential of digital within their organizations.